galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 </div>

-Unfortunately multiple parameter selection is not possible at the time of the publication of this tutorial and the workflow can not be prepared and run at once.
-Therefore, we first need to run the both tools **ampvis load** and **ampvis subset samples** before we can run the rest of the workflow with the visualisation tools in it.
+Unfortunately multiple parameter selection is not possible at the time of the publication of this tutorial and the workflow can not be prepared and and executed all at once.
+Therefore, both tools, **ampvis load** and **ampvis subset samples**, must be run first before proceeding with the remaining workflow that includes the visualisation tools.

 ### **ampvis2 load**
 <div class="Short-Version" markdown="1">